Kamran-Afzali/Kamran-Afzali.github.io/_posts/ABM.md

 - Conditionality: An agent has a state that varies over time.
 Just as a system has a state consisting of the collection of its state variables, an agent also has a state that represents the essential variables associated with its current situation.
 An agent's state consists of a set or subset of its attributes.
 The state of an agent-based model is the collective states of all the agents along with the state of the environment.
 An agent's behaviours are conditioned on its state.
 As such, the richer the set of an agent's possible states, the richer the set of behaviours that an agent can have.
 In an agent-based simulation, the state at any time is all the information needed to move the system from that point forward.

-- An agent may be adaptive, for example, by having rules or more abstract mechanisms that modify its behaviours.
-An agent may have the ability to learn and adapt its behaviours based on its accumulated experiences.
-Learning requires some form of memory.
-In addition to adaptation at the individual level, populations of agents may be adaptive through the process of selection, as individuals better suited to the environment proportionately increase in numbers.
+- Adaptivity: Agents have rules or more abstract mechanisms that modify their behaviours this can be achieved through the ability to learn and adapt its behaviours based on its accumulated experiences, which requires some form of memory.
+In the same vein populations of agents may be adaptive through the process of selection, as individuals better suited to the environment proportionately increase in numbers.

-- An agent may be goal-directed, having goals to achieve (not necessarily objectives to maximize) with respect to its behaviours.
+- Goal-directed: An agent may be goal-directed, having goals to achieve (not necessarily objectives to maximize) with respect to its behaviours.
 This allows an agent to compare the outcome of its behaviours relative to its goals and adjust its responses and behaviours in future interactions.

-- Agents may be heterogeneous.
-Unlike particle simulation that considers relatively homogeneous particles, such as idealized gas particles, or molecular dynamics simulations that model individual molecules and their interactions, agent simulations often consider the full range of agent diversity across a population.
-Agent characteristics and behaviours may vary in their extent and sophistication, how much information is considered in the agent's decisions, the agent's internal models of the external world, the agent's view of the possible reactions of other agents in response to its actions, and the extent of memory of past events the agent retains and uses in making its decisions.
-Agents may also be endowed with different amounts of resources or accumulate different levels of resources as a result of agent interactions, further differentiating agents.
+- Heterogeneous: Agents may also be endowed with different amounts of resources or accumulate different levels of resources as well as their behaviours, how much information is considered in the agent's decisions, the agent's internal models of the external world, the agent's view of the possible reactions of other agents in response to its actions, and the extent of memory of past events the agent retains and uses in making its decisions.

 ### Environment